Apply to PK3 or PK4 by March 1, 2019 for school year 2019-20.

 Before and After Care

 Many schools offer care to their students before and after school, but the programs vary in cost, availability and operation.
-Use the School Finder and filter by before and after care availability.
-Contact the school directly to ask about their before and after care program.
-Click HERE for additional information on income-based child care subsidies.
+Use the School Finder and filter by “before care” and “after care”.
+Contact the school directly to ask about their before and after care programming, cost, and enrollment process.
+Click here for additional information on income-based child care subsidies.

 Information about programs offered through DC Public Schools (DCPS)

 DCPS in-boundary PK3 and PK4 programs

 An in-boundary school is a DCPS school that a student has a right to attend for grades K-12 based on where the student lives.
 However the “right to attend” is not extended to children in PK3 or PK4 and there is no guarantee of a lottery match or waitlist offer.
-If a family seeks to enroll their student in their in-boundary PK3 or PK4 program, they must select that school as one of their 12 selections on their My School DC application and rank it in the order they prefer.
+If a family seeks to enroll their student in their in-boundary PK3 or PK4 program, they must select that school as one of their 12 selections on their My School DC application and rank it in the order they like most.
 PK3 or PK4 applicants will be awarded an “in-boundary” lottery preference at their in-boundary school and, at the time of enrollment, will be required to provide proof of residency at the guardian’s address entered on the My School DC application.

 DCPS Early Action PK program